abaksy/PyBrainfuck/README.md

 export PYBFK=path-to-PyBrainfuck-folder
 ```

-where path-to-PyBrainfuck-folder is the path you copied earlier.
+where path-to-PyBrainfuck-folder is the path you copied earlier. <br>
+Close the current terminal and open a new one for these changes to take effect<br>
 Now you can run the interpreter from any location on your system

 # Usage